Best Cordless String Trimmers 2026: 10 Compared (8 Sources)

 Best for Each Use Case

-The EGO ST1623T earns the top spot across multiple expert reviews thanks to its LINE IQ auto-sensing line feed and POWERLOAD automatic line winding, which eliminate the most frustrating aspects of trimmer maintenance.
-Its 16-inch cutting swath, telescopic carbon fiber shaft with lifetime warranty, and 60+ minutes of runtime on a 4.0 Ah battery make it the most complete package available. [src1, src2, src5]
+The EGO ST1623T finished a close second at 86 points in Pro Tool Reviews' 2026 shootout, but still leads on "set-and-forget" convenience: LINE IQ auto-sensing line feed and POWERLOAD automatic line winding eliminate the most frustrating aspects of trimmer maintenance.
+16-inch cutting swath, telescopic carbon fiber shaft with lifetime warranty, IPX4 weather resistance, and 60+ minutes of runtime on a 4.0 Ah battery.
+Choose this over the Ryobi if you hate dealing with line. [src1, src2, src5]

 Best Value: Ryobi RY40290 (~$234) — Check price

-The Ryobi RY40290 delivers the best bang for the buck with a 40V HP brushless motor, lightweight carbon fiber shaft, and the REEL EASY+ bump-feed head that reloads in under 60 seconds.
-EXPAND-IT attachment compatibility extends its value as an edger, pole saw, or blower. [src1, src6, src7]
+The Ryobi RY40290 still delivers strong bang-for-buck below the new HP flagship: 40V HP brushless motor, lightweight carbon fiber shaft, REEL EASY+ bump-feed head that reloads in under 60 seconds, and the same 4.0 Ah battery + rapid charger combo.
+Adjustable 13-15 inch cutting width trades runtime for productivity.
+EXPAND-IT attachment compatibility (edger, pole saw, blower) extends its value further. [src1, src6, src7]

 At around $153 on sale, the Greenworks 60V delivers power equivalent to a 26cc gas trimmer with a 16-inch cutting swath and 65 minutes of runtime.
 It operates at just 68 dB and comes with a 4-year warranty on both tool and battery. [src5, src6]